vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 FROM films;
 ```

-gives you a result set where the only row contains the average value from the `budget` column of the `films` table.
-In the same fashion, the `MAX()` function would return the highest budget.
+gives you the average value from the `budget` column of the `films` table.
+Similarly, the `MAX` function returns the highest budget:

 ```
 SELECT MAX(budget)
 FROM films;
 ```

-The `SUM()` function returns the result of adding up the numeric values in a column:
+The `SUM` function returns the result of adding up the numeric values in a column:

 ```
 SELECT SUM(budget)
 FROM films;
 ```

-We're sure you can guess what the `MIN()` function does!
+You can probably guess what the `MIN` function does!
 Now it's your turn to try out some SQL functions.

 *** =pre_exercise_code
 ```{python}